Frederick G. Slabach

 Frederick G. Slabach is an American lawyer and academic administrator.
-He is the president of Texas Wesleyan University, a role he has held since 2011.
+He is the dean of University of Mississippi School of Law, a role he has held since 2023.

 Early life

 Slabach earned his bachelor's degree from Mississippi College, his Juris Doctor degree from the University of Mississippi School of Law, and his Master of Laws degree from Columbia Law School.

 Career

 Slabach began his career in politics, holding several policy roles.
 He subsequently was the president of the Harry S. Truman Scholarship Foundation.
 In 2011, he became president of Texas Wesleyan University.

 Personal life

 Slabach is married to author Melany Neilson; they have three children.